 University of Georgia

 The Walter J. Brown Media Archives at the University of Georgia in Athens features such broadcast material as the Peabody Awards Collection and the Museum of Television and Radio Collection.
-Georgia musicians and storytellers are documented in the Allen E. MacLeod Collection and in the Georgia Folklore Collection, which includes more than 1,000 hours of field recordings made by Art Rosenbaum and the Georgia Folklore Society.
-The Athens Underground Sound Collection consists of audio recordings from Athens’s pop-music heyday, including early recordings by R.E.M.
-The Media Archives also includes material on The Now Explosion, a 1970s Atlanta music video show.
+Georgia musicians and storytellers are documented in the Georgia Music Hall of Fame Collection, the Allen E. MacLeod Collection and in the Georgia Folklore Collection, which includes more than 1,000 hours of field recordings made by Art Rosenbaum and the Georgia Folklore Society.
+The Athens Underground Sound Collection consists of audio recordings from Athens’s pop-music heyday, including early recordings by R.E.M., while the Richard B. Russell Library for Political Research and Studies houses the Athens Music Project Oral History Collection, which includes interviews with figures from the city’s burgeoning music scene.

 University of West Georgia